orioncactus/pretendard/docs/webfonts/en/PretendardStd.md

 ### Dynamic subset

 Use the code below to use Pretendard faster by loads the font-slices required from the page in a Latin environment.
-Provided font-family name is `'Pretendard Std`.
+Provided font-family name is `'Pretendard Std'`.

 #### HTML